-Employees who wish to terminate their employment with the City of Jonesboro are requested to notify the City at least 2 weeks in advance.
+Employees who wish to resign their employment with the City of Jonesboro are requested to give proper notice by notifying the City at least 2 weeks in advance.
 Notice should be given in writing to your Supervisor and HR.
 Proper notice should allow the City time to calculate all money you are due in your final paycheck.
-Without adequate notice, you may have to wait until the next pay period to receive those payments.
+Without proper notice, you may have to wait until the next pay period to receive those payments.
+Employees are expected to work during these 2 weeks and should not take comp, vacation, or sick time.
+Any request for time-off will need to be approved by Human Resources.
+The last day worked will be considered the last day of employment.